Fort Jackson recruit found dead in barracks, 4th death at base in past year

 "A loss of a loved one and teammate is never easy," said Fort Jackson Commander Brig.
 Gen. Milford H. Beagle, Jr. "We extend our deepest sympathies to his family and friends.
 Know we are providing comfort and assistance to all who knew him."

-At least three other soldiers have died at Fort Jackson in the past year.
+Three other soldiers have died at the base in the past year.
 Pvt.
-Connor J. McGurran, a 19-year-old Army National Guard soldier from Minnesota was found unresponsive at a Fort Jackson field location in January and later died.
+Connor J. McGurran, a 19-year-old Army National Guard soldier from Minnesota, was found unresponsive at a Fort Jackson field location in January and later died.

 In March, a 29-year-old Army National Guardsman from Connecticut died after suffering a medical emergency during a "non-strenuous activity."